realduxie/CPTAssesmentTask/README.md

 **Test Case Name:** Successful Login Test Case **Preconditions:** User must have a registered account.
 **Test Steps:**
-1. Open the homepage.
+1. Open the login page.
 2. Click "login" icon.
 3. Enter user credentials.
-4. Click "login" button
+4. Click "login" button.
-**Expected Result:** The user is directed to the homepage.
+**Expected Result:** The user is directed to the homepage, logged in.
 **Actual Result:** To be filled after execution.
 **Pass/Fail:** To be filled after execution.
 **Priority:** High